conducto/demo/cicd/README.md

 ### **Conducto CI/CD Demo**

-Welcome to our full CI/CD demo.
-To run the demo, you must first complete the getting started instructions for Linux, macOS, or Windows, which are linked from our [Conducto for CI/CD]( https://medium.com/conducto/getting-started-with-conducto-for-ci-cd-b6afb626f410) article.
+Welcome to our CI/CD demo.
+To run the demo, you must first complete the getting started instructions for Linux, macOS, Windows, or WSL which are linked from our [Conducto for CI/CD]( https://medium.com/conducto/getting-started-with-conducto-for-ci-cd-b6afb626f410) article.